xiechao06/xiechao06.github.io/source/_posts/inline-formatting.md

 <p data-height="265" data-theme-id="0" data-slug-hash="xPvMeB" data-default-tab="css,result" data-user="xiechao06" data-embed-version="2" data-pen-title="xPvMeB" class="codepen">See the Pen <a href="https://codepen.io/xiechao06/pen/xPvMeB/">xPvMeB</a> by 谢超 (<a href="https://codepen.io/xiechao06">@xiechao06</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>
 {% endraw %}

-What about *inline-box* elements?
-Height of line-box is determined by [height](https://developer.mozilla.org/en-US/docs/Web/CSS/height), that is the only difference. but you may not notice the difference, since property `height` has a clever default value **auto**, which is equal to the height of content area. but to understand this, we must understand `vertical-align` at first, we will give the example in following parts.

 # the real computation of height of line box and vertical-align